 What helps keep methionine and homocysteine levels in a healthy balance?
-Glycine, which gelatin contains a lot of.
+Glycine, which is abundant in gelatin.
 In fact, it accounts for roughly 27 percent of gelatin’s composition, making gelatin the richest food source of this amino acid.
 Although your body can make glycine, you usually don’t produce enough to cover your needs, meaning you need to obtain ample amounts from your diet."
 [8,9,10]

 Diabetes and Blood Sugars

 Researchers have found that taking gelatin may also help people with type 2 diabetes by controlling their blood sugar.
 In this study, 74 people with type 2 diabetes were given either 5 grams of glycine (gelatin is the richest food source of the amino acid glycine) or a placebo every day for three months.

 The group given glycine had significantly lower HbA1c readings after three months, as well as reduced inflammation.
 HbA1c is a measure of a person’s average blood sugar levels over time, so lower readings mean better blood sugar control.
 The data showed that patients treated with glycine had a significant decrease in HbA1c and in proinflammatory markers as well as an important increase of IFN-gamma.
 IFN is a cytokine that plays an important role in inducing and modulating an array of immune responses.